-Call the NSPCC helpline for support and advice if you have a concern for your own or another child’s safety on 0808 800 5000.
+Call the National Society for the Prevention of Cruelty to Children (NSPCC) helpline for support and advice if you have a concern for your own or another child’s safety on 0808 800 5000.

-If you feel that your child is in immediate danger, call the police on 999.
-You can report concerns to the police on their non-emergency number, 101.
+If you feel that a child is in immediate danger, call the police on 999.
+You can also report concerns to the police on their non-emergency number, 101.

-This guidance brings together sources of information about the main risks children may be particularly vulnerable to during the coronavirus (COVID-19) pandemic and signposts you to help and support available.
+This guidance brings together sources of information about the main risks children may be particularly vulnerable to and signposts you to help and support available.

 This guide also includes information on the support providers who can help you have effective conversations with a young person, especially if you are concerned for their safety.